cs-util-com/ScreenshotHistoryJs/specs.md

 -   Stores and indexes all data locally to enable **keyword search** via a **Google Photos–style** interface.

-This app must handle everything entirely within the browser, relying on:
+This app handles everything entirely within the browser, relying on:

 -   `getDisplayMedia` for screen capture (user must grant permission).